 This command assumes, you are currently working on your patch in your local git repository and you have a clean working directory, meaning you committed your changes.

 (which is the pull command you already know, with the

 What does it do:

 From the manpage: “… rebase the current branch on top of the upstream branch after fetching.” (upstream is origin/main)

 Remember, git pull (internally) does a

 git fetch and then a

-using the upstream branch (latest master branch).
+using the upstream branch (latest main branch).